 Are you an eBay seller looking to get your product and sales listings ranked higher in eBay search results?

-With that said, let's take a look at some tips and tricks for using eBay's search engine to find exactly what you're looking for.
+With that said, let's take a look at some tips and tricks you can start using to leverage eBay's search engine to get listed and found for exactly what you're potential customers are looking for.
 While geared toward eBay sellers, these search optimization skills are useful for buyers as well (how many times have you had to do multiple searches to finally find what you're looking for?).

 For buyers, mastering the eBay search system allows you to find hidden gems that others don't see.
 Generally, the fewer watchers/bidders an item has, the lower its selling price will be.